PenguLoader/PenguLoader/README.md

 ### NodeJS & npm compatibility

-We highly recommend you to use npm project for building plugins.
-With TypeScript or other languages require transpilation, you need a build tool to build them, Webpack, Rollup or Vite is the best choice.
+We strongly recommend that you to use npm project to build plugins.
+With TypeScript or other languages that require transpilation, you need a build tool to build them, Webpack, Rollup or Vite is the best choice.

-You can also use any front-end library to build custom UI, e.g React, Preact, Vue, Svelte, SolidJS, etc. With front-end tooling, its hot-reload/HMR will help you to do faster.
+You can also use any front-end library to build custom UI, e.g. React, Preact, Vue, Svelte, SolidJS, etc. With front-end tooling, its hot-reload/HMR will help you to do faster.

 Example plugins:
 - [./plugins/@default](./plugins/@default): Vite with SolidJS + SASS + TypeScript
 - [douugdev/league-a-better-client](https://github.com/douugdev/league-a-better-client): Webpack with Preact + SASS + TypeScript

-> Please note that all packages that are designed to run in NodeJS only could not be used for League Loader plugin.
+> Please note that all packages that are designed to run only in NodeJS cannot be used for League Loader plugin.

-> With build tool, your bundled assets output may have incorrect path.
-Please refer to next section to make them right.
+> With the build tool, the output of your bundled assets output may have incorrect paths.
+Please refer to next the section to make correct them.

 ### Accessing local resources